 8.4 Oversubscription and Allocation

-- When more applications are received than places available, the Trust applies its published oversubscription criteria fairly and consistently (see Section 4). - Applications are ranked according to the criteria and places are allocated accordingly. - If a child meets the criteria for multiple schools within the Trust, parents must still submit a separate application for each school via the LA's system.
+- When more applications are received than places available, the Trust applies its published oversubscription criteria fairly and consistently (see Section 6). - Applications are ranked according to the criteria and places are allocated accordingly.

 8.5 Notification of Outcomes